scottisloud/scottisloud.github.io/content/blog/2018-03-18-salmonella-in-frozen-chicken.md

 ---
+date: "2018-03-18"
+layout: post
 title: E. coli Panic and Salmonella Silence&#58; Why has nobody paid attention to frozen breaded chicken?
-date: 2018-03-18
-layout: post
 ---

 In 2012, XL Foods issued an international recall of 1800 products potentially contaminated with *E. coli* O157:H7 and linked to 18 illnesses and zero deaths.
 The recall and outbreak were protracted affairs, with significant media attention beginning in October 2012 and continuing into 2013.[^1]